hkolsen/check-out-the-w/src/pages/events.md

   <br />
   <h2>Things of note:</h2>
   <ul>
+  <li>Masks and social distancing will not be required and/or enforced.
+We welcome anyone regardless of vaccine status to join at their own risk.
+Please prioritize your health and reach out if you have questions.</li>
   <li>Power is plentiful, but will want to bring lighting for paths and other areas.
 Rope lights work well.</li>
   <li>Fires are unlikely due to fire season, if available there is one fire pit</li>
   <li>Plenty of water for drinking, washing and swimming.</li>